Lab 4.2 – Don’t volcanoes erupt UP?

 Materials needed: none

-Examine the Earthquake data included in graphs 2 and 3 keeping all data viewable.
+Examine the Earthquake data included in graphs 2 and 3 below, keeping all data viewable.

+Earthquake occurrences were recorded from data about earthquake magnitude and earthquake depth.
 Note that Earthquake depth in the second figure plots depth down into the lithosphere on the y-axis; you might be more familiar with greater values being plotted above the x-axis.
-This approach is done to help readers visualize the location of earthquakes at greater depths.
+This approach is done to help readers visualize the location of earthquakes at different depths beneath the earth’s surface.

 - Describe the patterns in each and compare patterns in both graphs and to the water depth plot.